wasmwand/.github/profile/README.md

 `WASMwand` is a verified choreographic compiler and `WASM` unikernel runtime targeting `CHERI-RISC-V`.
-Leverages a novel approach based on homotopy type theory, higher-order category theory, and interaction combinators.
+Leverages a novel `MLIR` dialect based on homotopy type theory, higher-order category theory, and interaction combinators.

 For information about the Prescience Lab at Northwestern, refer to the